Jwooc/ML-VarianceAndStandard_Deviation/README.md

 # Standard_Deviation

-getting Standard_Deviation is possible, too in this way from Variance.
+getting Standard_Deviation from Variance is also possible.

 The formula to find the Standard_Deviation is the root of the Variance.